Neptune Energy commences drilling operations in Egypt

 PHOTO

-Neptune Energy has begun drilling operations at its operated Yakoot exploration well, located in the North West El Amal Concession in the southern Gulf of Suez, Egypt.
+Neptune Energy, an independent global E&P company, announced on Wednesday that drilling operations have begun at its operated Yakoot exploration well, located in the North West El Amal Concession in the southern Gulf of Suez, Egypt.

-It is the first operated well to be drilled by Neptune in Egypt, the exploration and production (E&P) company said in a statement on Wednesday.

-The operation is being carried out with the ADM-8 rig, operated by ADES, and has a final target depth of around 3,600 metres, Neptune, which operates across Europe, North Africa and Asia Pacific, said.
+The operation is being carried out with the ADM-8 rig, operated by ADES, and has a final target depth of around 3,600 metres, the company said in a press statement, adding that It is it is the first operated well to be drilled by Neptune in Egypt.

 Neptune was awarded the exploration licence for the North West El Amal Concession in February 2019, and acquired advanced 3D seismic data in 2020.